pawalt/labs_challenge/README.md

 ### Kubernetes

-I then made [a deployment file](k8s/labs-challenge.yaml) and deployed it to my kubernetes cluster.
+I then made [a deployment file](k8s/labs-challenge.yaml) and deployed it to my Kubernetes cluster.
 This cluster is in my homelab created using some [automated deployment files](https://pwpon500.github.io/posts/2019/07/automating-k3s-deployment-on-proxmox/) I created.
-Because the whole deploy process is automated, I could kill the entire cluster and recreate it in minutes with no reprecussions.
+Because the whole deploy process is automated, I could kill the entire cluster and recreate it in minutes with no repercussions.

 ### Database